Tristan Hope

-Tristan Hope (born 16 May 1997) is an Australian Rugby league footballer who plays at hooker for the Wests Tigers in the National Rugby League.
+Tristan Hope (born 16 May 1997) is an Australian rugby league footballer who plays at hooker for the Wests Tigers in the National Rugby League.

 Playing career

 In 2017, Hope played in the Brisbane Broncos Under 20s squad.

 In 2019, Hope was named and played for the XXXX Queensland Rangers team.

 2022

 In late 2022 Hope had signed a two-year contract to play for the Brisbane Tigers in the Hostplus Cup in the QRL.

 2024

 Hope played for the Brisbane Tigers in the Queensland Cup.
 On 21 August, the Wests Tigers announced seven signings with Hope announced to have signed on for the 2025 season.

 2025

-On 11 February, Hope was named in the pre-season challenge match against the Bulldogs.
+On 11 February, Hope was named in the pre-season challenge match against the Canterbury-Bankstown Bulldogs.
 On 4 March, the Tigers announced that they had upgraded Hope's contract to a development deal after he had been signed in 2024 to a train and trial contract, Hope had then been named by coach Benji Marshall for the Wests Tigers opening round match against the Newcastle Knights.
 Hope later said when joining the Wests Tigers that he was ready to retire before the club gave him the opportunity to join on a train and trial basis.

-On 18 July, the Tigers announced that Hope had extended his contract for the 2026 season and was elevated into the squads top 30.
+On 18 July, the Wests Tigers announced that Hope had extended his contract for the 2026 season and was elevated into the squads top 30.